Link to: Media Analytics

 Structure-and-Motion-Aware Rolling Shutter Correction

-In this paper, we first make a theoretical contribution by proving that RS two-view geometry is degenerate in the case of pure translational camera motion.
+We make a theoretical contribution by proving that RS two-view geometry is degenerate in the case of pure translational camera motion.
 In view of the complex RS geometry, we then propose a convolutional neural network-based method which learns the underlying geometry (camera motion and scene structure) from just a single RS image and performs RS image correction.
 We propose a geometrically meaningful way to synthesize large-scale training data and identify a geometric ambiguity that arises for training.

 Learning Structure-And-Motion-Aware Rolling Shutter Correction Paper